-Under Mr. Naples' Supplemental Retirement Income Program, the maximum annual benefit payable would be 80% of his after-tax "net pre-retirement income," less his "net after-retirement income."
-Net pre-retirement income is defined in Mr. Naples' plan as the higher of (a) his final year of base salary plus the average of the annual bonuses paid in the highest three calendar years (of the last five), or (b) the average of his three highest consecutive years of annual base compensation and annual bonuses, in either case reduced by Federal, state and local taxes, and Social Security.
+Under Mr. Naples' Supplemental Retirement Income Program, as amended, the maximum annual benefit payable would be 80% of his after-tax "net pre-retirement income," less his "net after-retirement income."
+Net pre-retirement income is defined in Mr. Naples' plan as the higher of (a) his final year of base salary plus the average of the annual bonuses paid in the highest three calendar years (of the last ten), or (b) the average of his three highest consecutive years of annual base compensation and annual bonuses, in either case reduced by Federal, state and local taxes, and Social Security.
 Net after-retirement income is defined as Mr. Naples' after-tax annual Social Security benefit and pension benefit under the qualified defined benefit retirement plan.
-The maximum annual benefit is reduced by 2.667% for each full year of employment less than 15 years.
-Since he has reached the age of 60 and has 10 years of service, Mr. Naples is entitled to receive this benefit at any time following separation of service, as well as his benefit under the qualified plan discussed above.
-All payments under Mr. Naples' Supplemental Retirement Income Program are made monthly over Mr. Naples' lifetime or, if Mr. Naples elects, in an actuarially equivalent annuity over his lifetime and his spouse's lifetime.
+The maximum annual benefit can be reduced by 2.667% for each full year of employment less than 15 years, but Mr. Naples on his retirement date was entitled to receive the maximum benefit as his amended contract provided credit for two additional years of service in connection with his retirement.